 Taking out a cash advance of more than $950.00 within 70 days prior to filing bankuptcy can cause problems.
 A cash advance must be an extension of consumer credit under an open end credit plan.
 This basically means that the cash advance must be under a plan where the creditor expects repeated tranactions and the terms of the transaction have been spelled out and there is a finance charge on the unpaid balance.

 If you are thinking about filing bankruptcy, but are not certain about when would be the best time to file.
-Call Attorney Shepherd at 412-471-9670 or complete one of our client contact forms for a free consultation.
+Call Pittsburgh Bankruptcy Attorney Rodney Shepherd at 412-471-9670 or complete one of our client contact forms for a free consultation.